adasegroup/adasegroup.github.io/_content/_activities/neuro/2020-06-01-prof-is-speaking-at-the-smwh-about-benefits-of-remote-life.md

 team: neuro
 categories: neuro
 date: 2020-06-11
-title: Prof. Burnaev speech on the MLSS about the benefits of remote life
+title: Prof. Burnaev speech on Deep Learning applications
 excerpt: How neural networks are used in everyday life, how difficult it is to fool them, how facial recognition systems work and what data scientists do.
 ---